theonejb/ynab-importer-for-uae-banks/README.md

 ## Installation

 The app is distributed as a single binary.
 You can find the latest version on the releases page.
-You should put it somewhere that's on your `$PATH`.
+You should put it somewhere that's on your `$PATH` and mark it as executable via:

+    chmod u+x ynab-importer-for-uae-banks

 I've used the [lein binplus](https://github.com/BrunoBonacci/lein-binplus) plugin to generate an executable JAR file.
 As I understand, the executable part comes from a Bash shell script that is concatenated to the beginning of the JAR archive.
 Which means that the binary should run on most recent Linux or MacOS systems.